 Sir Richard and Lady Constance Wellesley of Hampshire, were my father's parents, and every bit the patriarch and matriarch of our family.
 Grander, as we affectionately called him, had been an Admiral in Her Majesty, Queen Victoria's, Royal Navy and his retirement from service had not diminished his executive approach to overseeing the activity of the Wellesley children.
 Because my father had followed in his footsteps and spent every summer employed in peaceful voyages to lands far and wide, we were assigned temporary duty at their Hampshire country house for the duration of his obligation.
 Mother willingly agreed to spend the summers with Grander and Grommy, taking full advantage of a disciplined hand.

-The only item he wouldn't talk about was the clock, which consequently made it all the more interesting; especially to the three oldest children.
+The only item he wouldn't talk about was the clock, which consequently made it all the more interesting, especially to the three oldest children.
 Richard Wellesley III, my younger brother, came along the year after I was born.
-At the time of this story, we were the only two children residing in our teens, barely.
+At the time of this story, we were the only two children residing in our teens.
 My sister, Emily was close on our heels, although at twelve years old, she seemed more like twenty.
 The three of us were a pack removed from the younger siblings.
-Mother and Father had been separated by a voyage gone bad for several years when I was four and it caused a bit of a chasm between us children, producing two separate sets.
+When we were little, Mother and Father were separated for several years by a voyage gone bad and it created a bit of a chasm between us children, producing two separate sets.
 The four youngest, ranging in age from 4 to 8, were thick as thieves and occupied themselves with childish games.
 Richard, Emily and I, on the other hand, had grown-up adventures to accomplish.
 Rolling hills, painted with heather and poppies, surrounded the grounds of the country house, and we enjoyed nothing more than exploring distant corners of our coastal retreat.
 But the most interesting place to explore was Grander's office, which brings me back to the clock.
 The mystery of the cherry wood and golden artifact was the topic of many a conversation between the elder children.
 Especially considering the suspicious restrictions; no one could touch it, not the maids, not mother, not even the lady of the house, Grommy.
 Grander would clean it once a week with a linen hanky from his pocket.
 For the rest of us, it was only for gazing.
 And gaze we did, it was a beautiful thing to behold, with it's exposed gold and silver mechanisms vigorously ticking off the day through the crystal face.
 But without a doubt, the most notable feature was a curious set of golden wings that arched up the back of each side of the clock.
 It appeared as though it would soar into flight at any minute.

 Being on the verge of young womanhood, can cover a multitude of sins.
-My current need for solitude was chalked up to hormonal changes.
+My current need for solitude was blamed on hormonal changes.
 In reality, it was the endless desire to go back and change the world, to shift the course of horrible outcomes.
 My mind was totally preoccupied with the clock.

 "Elizabeth, does this have something to do with the clock?"